From our private database of 14,200+ case briefs...

 103 F.3d 294 (1996)

-Dr. Gerald Zuk (plaintiff) was a former psychologist on the faculty of the Eastern Pennsylvania Psychiatric Institute (EPPI) (defendant).
-While on the faculty, Zuk conducted therapy sessions that were videotaped and maintained at EPPI.
-He later based a book on some of the interviews.
-In 1980, Zuk was placed on furlough from EPPI.
-He sought to obtain copies of the tapes from EPPI after his separation, with EPPI ignoring his requests and continuing to rent out the tapes.
-Several years passed with Zuk failing to pursue the issue.
-In 1994, he resumed attempting to obtain the tapes and brought suit in the United States District Court for the Eastern District of Pennsylvania seeking their return.
-Benjamin Lipman (defendant) represented Zuk.
-EPPI brought a motion to dismiss the case, which was granted by the trial court.
-The court also granted EPPI’s motion for sanctions and attorney’s fees under Federal Rule of Civil Procedure (FRCP) 11, 17 U.S.C. § 505, and 28 U.S.C. § 1927.
-The district court granted the motions and held both Lipman and Zuk jointly and severally liable for $15,000 in fees and sanctions.
-Zuk eventually settled the claim against him for $6,250.
+Dr. Gerald Zuk (plaintiff) was formerly a psychologist at the Eastern Pennsylvania Psychiatric Institute (EPPI) (defendant).
+While on the faculty, Zuk conducted therapy sessions that were videotaped and maintained at EPPI and available for rental through EPPI's library.
+He later based a book on some of the sessions.
+Zuk registered the book with the United States Copyright Office in 1975.
+In 1980, EPPI furloughed Zuk.
+Zuk sought to obtain copies of the videotaped sessions from EPPI after his separation, but EPPI ignored his requests and continued to rent out the tapes.
+Zuk failed to pursue the issue for several years.
+In 1994, he resumed attempting to obtain the tapes.
+In 1995, he brought suit in the United States District Court for the Eastern District of Pennsylvania seeking return of the tapes.
+Benjamin Lipman represented Zuk in the proceedings.
+EPPI brought a motion to dismiss the case, which the court granted.
+The court found that EPPI owned the tapes, that Zuk's copyright of the book did not protect the tapes, and that Zuk's claims were time-barred.
+The court also granted EPPI’s motion for sanctions and attorney’s fees under Federal Rule of Civil Procedure (FRCP) 11, 17 U.S.C. § 505 (the Copyright Act), and 28 U.S.C. § 1927, which prohibits vexatious conduct that multiplies litigation proceedings in federal courts.
+The court held both Lipman and Zuk jointly and severally liable for $15,000 in fees and sanctions.
+Zuk eventually settled the claim against him, leaving Lipman liable for $8,750.
 Lipman appealed.

 Rule of Law